DadSchoorse/vkBasalt/README.md

 Not really.
 The code was mostly written from scratch. vkBasalt directly uses ReShade source code for the shader compiler (thanks [@crosire](https://github.com/crosire)), but that is about it.

 ### Does every ReShade shader work?
-No. Shaders that need many techniques do not work, there might still be issues with stencil and blending and depth buffer access is not ready yet.
+No. Depth buffer access is not ready yet, shaders that need many techniques do not work and there might still be issues with blending and stencil.

 ### You said that "depth buffer access is not ready yet".
 What do you mean?
 There is a WIP version you can enable with `depthCapture = on`.
 It will cause many issues especially on non-Nvidia hardware.
 Also, the chosen depth buffer is not always the one wanted.